-Following our transition from Motor Codes in November 2016, 2017 was our first full year operating as the Ombudsman within the automotive sector.
-During these 12 months, awareness of The Motor Ombudsman grew significantly amongst motorists and businesses, presenting us with new opportunities and challenges.
+Following our transition from Motor Codes in November 2016, 2017 was our first full year operating as the ombudsman within the automotive sector.
+During these 12 months, awareness of our role grew significantly amongst motorists and businesses, presenting us with new challenges and added pressure on our resources.
 Overall contacts increased by 48% year-on-year to 42,553, matched by a 49% rise in the number of cases.
 In order to meet the level of demand for our services, we streamlined our internal processes and expanded our organisational structure and capabilities, thereby enabling us to continue to provide a high level of service to both consumers and accredited businesses.

 We also looked to enhance the protection we provide to consumers by expanding our automotive Code of Practice portfolio.
-Joining our Service and Repair, New Car and Vehicle Warranty Products Codes, we introduced the Vehicle Sales Code.
-This Code covers the purchase of both new and used cars and received full approval from the Chartered Trading Standards Institute (CTSI) at the beginning of 2017.
-Consumers can now be confident that businesses who are accredited to The Motor Ombudsman are working to the highest quality standards across the entire vehicle buying and ownership cycle.
-The Vehicle Sales Code accounted for the biggest proportion of our workload.
-Versus the year before, we experienced a 130% growth in consumer contacts, plus a notable 300% upsurge in the volume of cases handled within this Code, thus reinforcing our decision to introduce a Code of Practice in this area.
+Joining our Service and Repair, New Car and Vehicle Warranty Products Code, we introduced the Vehicle Sales Code.
+This Code covers the purchase of both new and used cars, and received full approval from the Chartered Trading Standards Institute (CTSI) at the beginning of 2017.
+Consumers can now be confident that businesses who are accredited to the Motor Ombudsman are working to the highest quality standards across the entire vehicle buying and ownership cycle.
+The Vehicle Sales Code accounted for the biggest proportion of our workload in 2017, experiencing a 130% growth in consumer contacts and a notable 300% upsurge in the volume of cases handled within this Code versus the year before, thus reinforcing our decision to introduce a Code in this area.